RAS-University/robotic-courses/docs/MPC.md

 While the LQR provides an elegant and powerful solution for unconstrained linear systems with quadratic costs, it falls short in many practical scenarios.
 Real-world systems often have constraints on states and inputs (such as actuator limits, safety boundaries, or physical restrictions) that LQR cannot handle directly.
 Moreover, LQR assumes perfect model knowledge and does not account for disturbances or uncertainties.

 Model Predictive Control (MPC) extends the ideas of LQR by explicitly incorporating constraints and optimizing control actions over a finite prediction horizon.
-MPC can handle multivariable systems, constraints, and even nonlinearities, making it a much more versatile and practical approach for modern control problems.
+MPC can handle multivariable systems, constraints, and even nonlinearity, making it a much more versatile and practical approach for modern control problems.
 Understanding MPC is therefore essential for advancing in control theory and tackling real-world engineering challenges.

 ## 1.2: The Riccati Equation